PERIOD (TITIK)

 (Note the pattern when the clause is in the middle.)

-A comma is not used to set off a "he said/she said" clause if the part of the quotation preceding the clause ends with a question mark or exclamation point.
+said" clause if the part of the quotation preceding the clause ends with a

 Salah: "Why did you do that?," he asked.